 View Other Ingredients for Autumn-WinterOats / Oatmeal is recommended for Autumn-Winter.
-Check out these other Autumn-Winter ingredients here.
+Check out these other Autumn-Winter foods here.

 Comments & Impressions of 'Oats / Oatmeal'Do you like 'oats / oatmeal'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'oats / oatmeal'?

 (5.00 out of 5 stars) 3 reviews, 214 likes

 Kindly illustrate all Ayurvedic Properties ( like Rasa, Veerya, Vipaak etc.) of oats / oatmeal.

 Oats have a sweet rasa, a cooling virya and a sweet vipak.
 Cooked oats are heavy and gooey whereas dry oats are dry and rough.